PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

 What this means is that to be eligible to find or join this challenge you must have a segment called "level", with the value "Newbie".
-The eligibility criteria can be more complex than this, we'll go into some more detail on this later.
+The eligibility criteria can be more complex than this: we'll go into some more detail on this later.

-So now we have our challenge instance, let's authenticate as challengePlayer1 and find it.
+Now we have our challenge instance, let's authenticate as challengePlayer1 and find it.

 Make a FindChallengeRequest specifying an accessType of PUBLIC and our challenge short code:
 ```